FidelCoder/ArbitrumPulse/docs/README.md

 - Font sizes in the CSS section
 - Color scheme
 - Slide transitions (by modifying the Marp directives)
-- Images (replace the placeholder URLs)
+- Images (replace the logos in the @Logos folder)

 ## Usage

-This slide deck is designed for use in the Arbitrum Pulse Bootcamps (May 4-11, 2025) across Ethiopia, Kenya, South Africa, Uganda, and Rwanda.
+This slide deck is designed for use in the Arbitrum Pulse Bootcamps (May 15 - June 2, 2025) across Ethiopia, Kenya, South Africa, Uganda, and Rwanda.